 No question about where I stand on the issues of family, and so forth; that’s biblical.
 There’s no question about the advancement of the Kingdom of God, because we preach the Word of God.
 Georgi Vins said to me, “Boy,” he said, “that’s just where we are in Russia, exactly where we are.”
 He said, “Do you know the church in Russia submits to every ordinance of the Russian government, even where they’re - they’re unequitable and unjust.
 And we do that, so if we are ever persecuted, it will be for our faith, not for breaking some - some national law.”

 And all this saying - and this is where I think Francis Schaeffer has gone off the deep end, and Frankie Schaeffer - the time for - what did he call it?
 The time for anger, or whatever.
 Huh?

 MALE SPEAKER: [Inaudible]

-QUESTIONER: I just wanted to know how you felt about, like, being on TV and things like that.
+AUDIENCE: I just wanted to know how you felt about being on like TV, and things like that.

 JOHN: Did you mean anything in specific?

 AUDIENCE: Well, okay.
 Last night I saw you on Eye on L.A., and like, about the music things, and -